 happen to be together.

 one person every day to make a donation or join your team!

-is strength in numbers and you’ll have more fun and success!
+is strength in numbers.
+You’ll have more fun and success!
 Form or join a team and you’ll have a support

-network all working together towards a common goal.
+network working together toward a common goal.
 Teams are a great way to have

 fun, build deeper relationships, enjoy friendly competition, build teamwork with